 - Social stereotypes about certain groups of people that individuals form outside their own conscious awareness.
 Everyone holds unconscious beliefs about various social and identity groups, and these biases stem from one’s tendency to organize social worlds by categorizing.

 It is important to note that biases, conscious or unconscious, are not limited to ethnicity and race.
 Though racial bias and discrimination are well documented, biases may exist toward any social group.
-One’s age (ageism), gender (sexism), sexual orientation (homophobia), physical abilities (ableism) and many other characteristics are subject to bias.
+One’s age (ageism), gender (sexism), sexual orientation (homophobia), physical abilities (ableism), and many other characteristics are subject to bias.

 A Special Eurobarometer survey on gender equality was released about a year ago and it emphasizes that gender equality has still not been achieved in the EU Member States.
 It’s 2019, why?
 The numbers speak for themselves.
-Although 84% of the respondents to the survey considered that gender equality is important for them personally (including 80% of men), the survey also shows that more than one third of Europeans believe that men are more ambitious than women (35%), and almost seven in ten respondents think women are more likely than men to make decisions based on their emotions (69 %).
+Although 84% of the respondents to the survey considered that gender equality is important for them personally (including 80% of men), the survey also shows that more than one-third of Europeans believe that men are more ambitious than women (35%), and almost seven in ten respondents think women are more likely than men to make decisions based on their emotions (69 %).
 As outlandish as this may sound, it’s a fact.
-This is especially apparent in the recruitment process, where in most cases women’s opportunity to get the job is cut in half, the minute the recruiter finds out her name or sees her walk into the interview.
+This is especially apparent in the recruitment process, wherein in most cases, women’s opportunity to get the job is cut in half, the minute the recruiter finds out her name or sees her walk into the interview.